unhackedctf/reaper/README.md

 4. when you find an exploit, code it up in `ReaperHack.t.sol`. the test will pass if you succeed.

 5. post on twitter for bragging rights and tag [@unhackedctf](http://twitter.com/unhackedctf). no cheating.

+## subscribe

+for new weekly challenges and solutions, subscribe to the [unhacked newsletter](https://unhackedctf.substack.com/publish/post/69864558).